WimJongeneel/ts-react-store/README.md

 ## Creating stores

-Stores are created via the `StoreBuilder` class via the static `create` or `fromValue` methods.
+Stores are created with the `StoreBuilder` via the static `create` or `fromValue` methods.

 ```ts
 const userStore = StoreBuilder.fromValue({ name: 'wim', age: 25 })
     .buildStore()
 ```

-Next to the value a store does contain the actions that get invoked via the dispatcher.
-To add a single action `withAction` is used.
-An action has a `name` and an `action` which is the function that creates a new `Value` from the old value and the (optional) payload.
+Next to a value a store does contain the actions that can be invoked via the dispatcher.
+To add a single action the `withAction` method is used.
+An action has a `name` and an `action`, which is the function that creates a new value from the old value and the (optional) payload.

 ```ts
 const userStore = StoreBuilder.fromValue({ name: 'wim', age: 25 })